alfarom256/StinkyLoader/readme.md

 Description:

-C++ implementation of a reflective loader.
+StinkyLoader - C++ implementation of a reflective loader.

+LoaderTester - C++ project to aid in testing the loader during development.

 Build steps: